www-splitcells-net/net.splitcells.network/projects/net.splitcells.project.files.standard/src/main/md/net/splitcells/project/files/standard/repo/repos.process.md

 consisting of multiple git repos and without requiring additional tools to be installed during the setup.

 Initially this tool was created to synchronize repos across multiple servers and computers.
-This is mainly done, by providing the `repo.process` program, that takes a root repo and a command pattern as an argument.
+This is mainly done, by providing the `repos.process` program, that takes a root repo and a command pattern as an argument.
 Repo process iterates over all sub repositories, generates commands via the given pattern for each repo and